Outreach Monks

 Keyword targeting gets most of the attention in ranking guides.
 Search intent alignment is more important.

 Two pages can target the same keyword with similar content quality.
 The one that more precisely matches what the searcher actually wants in that moment will consistently outrank the other.
+Understanding keyword difficulty in context — not just as a score, but as a measure of how well-entrenched the intent match already is among top results — tells you how much authority work is ahead of you.

 Intent has four dimensions: